-- To date there has been no consultation with MOP residents, Landlords or managing agents on this matter, but will do so if the decision is to retain the currently agreed terms of the contract for fortnightly collections of residual waste from MOP for commencement in Nov 2019. - 5.2 The Executive Member for Recycling and Waste has been fully briefed and involved in detail of this report and supports the recommendation. - 5.3 Overview and Scrutiny has called in this report for consideration prior to Cabinet on the 19 July 2019 An all member workshop was held on xxx and the feedback from members was xxxxx. - 5.4 All members were informed through MIS of the Executive Member decision for delaying the implementation of fortnightly residual collection of waste from MOP until the beginning of November 2019 in May 2019.
+- 5.1 To date there has been no consultation with MOP residents, Landlords or managing agents on this matter, but will do so if the decision is to retain the currently agreed terms of the contract for fortnightly collections of residual waste from MOP for commencement in Nov 2019. - 5.2 The Executive Member for Recycling and Waste has been fully briefed and involved in detail of this report and supports the recommendation.
+A breakdown of the financial details is commercially sensitive because release of such detail would prejudice Urbaser's competitiveness in the market.
+The Executive member is happy to explain what the details comprise of and is satisfied that Finance, Operational and Legal have scrutinised and accept the figures. - 5.3 Overview and Scrutiny has called in this report for consideration prior to Cabinet on the 19 July 2019 - 5.4 All members were informed through MIS of the Executive Member decision for delaying the implementation of fortnightly residual collection of waste from MOP until the beginning of November 2019 in May 2019.